 Maybe you already know that every state across Australia has enacted regulations governing the use of mobile phones while driving or commonly known as Mobile Phone Road Rules.
 Using a smartphone while driving or riding can be distracting, increasing the driver’s chance of being involved in a crash.

-In some states, such as Victoria and New South Wales, restricted licences holders including learners, P1 and P2 drivers are not permitted to use their phones at all while driving or riding including while stationary.
+In some states, such as Victoria and New South Wales, restricted licence holders including learners, P1 and P2 drivers are not permitted to use their phones at all while driving or riding including while stationary.
 Drivers can only use it when they’re properly parked.

 We recommend that you learn more about the law that applies in your state to avoid heavy penalties including demerit points and fines.